 - Changes That May Happen to a Tilted Uterus After Pregnancy

-The uterus is a pear-shaped, hollow organ where the foetus grows during pregnancy.
+The uterus is an inverted pear-shaped, hollow organ where the foetus grows during pregnancy.
 This organ nurtures the baby throughout the duration of pregnancy.
 A healthy uterus is, therefore, a prerequisite for the healthy growth and safe delivery of the baby.
 Sometimes, physical anomalies may affect the uterus affecting pregnancy and childbirth.
-One of these conditions is a retroverted uterus.
+One such physical anomaly is a condition of the retroverted uterus.
 Read on to all you need to know about this condition.

-The uterus in a woman is usually in a straight, vertical position in the pelvis.
+Most women usually have an anteverted uterus, i.e., when the uterus tilts forward at the cervix or toward the abdomen.
 Some women may have a tilted or a tipped uterus where it is tipped or tilted backwards inside the pelvis.
 The uterus is called retroverted when in such a condition.

 It is not uncommon to have a tilted uterus.
 Around 20% of women have a retroverted uterus.
 Although the condition itself is not associated with any health disorder, it can have painful symptoms or be an indication of any underlying health disorder.